Read more about RFSU's work on sexual and human rights

 When was RFSU founded?

-During the years Elise Ottesen-Jensen had worked with sex education, she had acquired a large network of contacts in Sweden, but also internationally.
-Elise realized early on that many people needed to get involved to succeed in creating real change, and therefore initiated a democratic membership association where the members themselves would run the activities locally.
+During the years Elise Ottesen-Jensen worked with sex education, she acquired a large network of contacts not just in Sweden, but also internationally.
+She realized early on that many people needed to get involved to succeed in creating real change, which inspired her to found a democratic membership association where the members themselves would run the activities locally.
 In 1933, the National Association for Sexual Education (RFSU) was founded.

 According to Elise, education was the only way to change the law and the founding of RFSU opened up the debate on sexual policy.
 During RFSU’s first years of operation, several reforms were pushed through:

-- In 1936, RFSU set up an Rådgivningsbyrå (advice bureau) where questions about contraception, abortion options, impotence, frigidity and infertility were answered.
+• In 1936, RFSU set up the Rådgivningsbyrå (advisory agency) where questions about contraception, abortion options, impotence, frigidity and infertility were answered.

-Here you can read more about the reforms that RFSU has helped to achieve.
+Read more about the reforms that RFSU has helped to achieve here.

-Elise Ottesen-Jensen and two doctors ran a clinic at Rådgivningbyrån (the advice bureau) for an hour each week.
-Visitors who had money paid, others could come for free.
-The first advice bureau opened in Stockholm in 1936, but midwife Gertrud Krägh-Karlsson answered more than 3,000 letters from both men and women around the country in the first year.
+Elise Ottesen-Jensen and two doctors ran a clinic at the Rådgivningbyrån (the advisory agency) for an hour each week.
+Visitors who could afford it paid for the advice, while others could come for free.
+The first advisory agency opened in Stockholm in 1936, while midwife Gertrud Krägh-Karlsson answered more than 3,000 letters from both men and women around the country in the first year.

 When did RFSU start selling condoms?

-RFSU’s work for education, justice and change faced strong resistance, and its sexual policy work required funding.
+The work of RFSU for education, justice and change faced strong resistance, and its sexual policy reform efforts required funding.
 When the ban on condom imports was lifted in 1937, RFSU set up a joint stock company and began selling condoms.

 But it was not until 1970 that it became legal to sell condoms without special permission from the police.